jamesmistry/breadlog/docs/source/using-log-references.rst

    2023-05-02T21:50:19.963Z INFO [ref: 24] Bad incoming GET HTTP request.

-Note how the numerical reference doesn't change.
+Notice how the numerical reference doesn't change?
 This means the query we used to analyse the logs still works after the change to the log message.

 Also, the query works regardless of the interpolated content and without us